 Once you’ve got your car insurance, you also remember to tell your insurer if your situation changes at all, such as if you move house or modify your vehicle.
 If you don’t, your insurance could be invalid.
 Your insurer could cancel your policy and this would make it harder to get a policy from other insurance companies in the future.

 How to work out the mileage on your car?

 You can work out how many miles you do a week and then multiply it by 52 weeks to get a year’s mileage.
 Or you can have a look at your MOT certificates to see what your mileage has been like in recent years.

-The more miles you do, the riskier you’ll seem to insurers because you’re more likely to have an accident.
+The more miles you do, the more risky you’ll seem to insurers, because you’re more likely to have an accident.
 But it’s important to be as accurate as you can when you do your insurance comparison.
-Your insurer needs the right details, so you don’t accidentally invalidate the policy.
+Your insurer needs the right details, so you don’t accidently invalidate the policy.

 How do you estimate the value of your car?

 There are lots of websites where you can get a free valuation of your car.
 The value’s based on its age, mileage, make, service history, condition and modifications.
 You could also check how much cars like yours are selling for on used-car listings.